-The United States pledged at the meeting to accede to the 2005 Protocol to the Convention for the Suppression of Unlawful Acts Against the Safety of Maritime Navigation and the 2010 Convention on the Suppression of Unlawful Acts Relating to International Civil Aviation.
-The United States also joined with five other states to begin an annual rotation of PSI exercises in the Asia-Pacific region.
+The United States pledged at the 2013 Warsaw meeting to accede to the 2005 Protocol to the Convention for the Suppression of Unlawful Acts Against the Safety of Maritime Navigation.
+The United States deposited its ratification in August 2015.

 updated by Ian Williams